meltingcore/bg/food-court/Notes.md

 Redesign the mechanics for ease of play, streamlining the turn structure and dramatically ease the calculations to just the end of the game:

-- Both Recipes and Customer cards have 1, 2 or 3 on them and this indicates what is needed to be covered to attract a customer (i.e. 1 customer with value 2 can be attracted by 2 easy recipes with values 1 or 1 normal recipe with value 2).
+- Customer cards have 1, 2, 3 & 4 as base value on them and this indicates what is needed to be served to attract a customer (i.e. 1 customer with value 2 can be attracted by 2 easy recipes with values 1 or 1 normal recipe with value 2).
 This customer card stays with the player until the end of the game for scoring.
-Therefore, recipe cards should now have just base value + extra 1 for special ability + utensil symbol for summoning utensil cards (see below)
+Therefore, recipe cards should now have just base value + extra 1 bonus from special ability as value points.
+Utensil symbol remains but does not give points and instead is used for summoning utensil cards (see below).
-- Customer card will be solely used for scoring with the score of a card being its base value (1,2 or 3) + value from its effect (if any).
-At the end of the game each player calculates the total amount of points to determine the winner.
+- Customer cards will be solely used for scoring with the total score of a card being its base value (1,2, 3 or 4) + its extra value (if the customer requirement is achieved).
+At the end of the game each player calculates the total amount of points from its attracted customers to determine the winner.
-- Customer cards should be dealt from a deck so that there is one in front of each player.
+- During game setup customer cards are dealt from a shuffled customer deck so that there is one in front of each player and 2 are placed face up in the center as central queue.
+During their turn a player takes one from the central queue (which is then filled) and puts it on the right of its current one (if present) forming a queue from left to right.
+If they can serve them recipes (covering their base value) they attract the customers in a pile next to them and if left with zero customers (no queue) they immediately draw 1 more (there must be at least 1 customer in front of them).
+At the end of the turn if still at the customer limit they move the one at the start of the queue to the end of the queue of the player on the left.
+If the customer deck is depleted the round must be finished (everyone that still haven't should complete their turn) and then the game ends.
-- Customers effects which give extra points are various types:
+- Customers requirements which give extra points are various types depicted by icons as follows:
-    - +1 if the customer card is from the same nationality as the player's deck.
+    - globe - the player must be from the same nationality as the customer.
-    - +1 if the customer card has utensil symbol that the player has in play and is enabled.
+    - utensil - the player must have the depicted utensil card in play.
-    - +X points as flat bonus where X is 1,2 or 3.
-    - +X points if the player has at least X end condition cards in play.
+    - gold medal - the player must have X end condition cards in tracking (where X is the number of medals depicted).
-    - +X points if the player has at least X drink cards played.
+    - drink - the player must have X drink cards in play (where X is the number of bottles depicted).
-    - Some don't have effects and are just base value.
+- Customer requirements can be single one or a combination of the above which could be strict (AND) or flexible (OR).
+- Each deck should have the following customer distribution:
+    - 1 customer with base value 4 (hard to attract but gives 4 points)
+    - 3 customers with base value 3 (medium hard to attract but gives 3 points)
+    - 3 customers with base value 2 (medium easy to attract but gives 2 points)
+    - 2 customers with base value 1 (easy to attract but gives 1 point)
 - End condition remains but the game will also end if the combined customer deck is emptied.
-- End condition cards should award 1, 2, 3 & 4 at the end of the game based on how many you have in play (so complete end condition is extra 10 points).
 - Drinks are like recipes but with prerequisites instead of ingredient requirements.
-They are worth 2 points when attracting customers.
+When they are put in play they attract all customers directly from the player's queue (and continue to do so each time their requirement is met as they stay in play for scoring purposes).
-- Utensils cards are back to the decks.
-Each utensil card can be put permanently if 2 or 3 recipes with its symbol are served at the same round.
-Then all customers with that utensil symbol give +1 when scoring.
-The utensils cards should have also the following effects:
+- Each deck has 3 utensil cards listed below.
+Each utensil card can be put in play if 2 recipes with its symbol are served at the same round.
+Utensils cards like drink card stay in play until the end for scoring purposes.
+The utensils cards also have the following ongoing effects while in play:
-    - Kitchenware: Hand limit is increased by 1.
+    - Kitchenware: Hand limit is increased by 1 (default is 6 so 7).
-    - Cookware: Can play 1 more card per turn.
+    - Cookware: Play card limit per turn is increased by 1 (default is 3 so 4).
-    - Tableware: Can attract 1 extra customer per turn.
+    - Tableware: Customer queue limit is increased by 1 (default is 2 so 3).
-- Event cards are reduced to 1/1/1 and add 4th "malfunction" one is added to disable a utensil card (that can be enabled if its condition is done again)
+- Event cards are reduced to 1/1/1 (1 Complaint, 1 Promotion, 1 Discount) and their effects are adjusted as follows:
-- What are the different strategies to win?
-    - Go for end condition cards fast to end the game early and hope to have the most points.
-    - Go for utensil cards and gather customers with utensil symbols
-    - Go for drink cards and gather customers with drink symbols
+    - Complaint: Discards a customer from any player's queue or the central .
-    - Go for customers from
+    - Promotion: Swaps 2 customers from any two players' queues.
-    there any agency or you just play what you draw and hope for the best?!
-Maybe the customer scoring depends on which end condition you chose to persue and the rest do not amount? i.e. customers give extra points for one of drinks, for utensils and for end condition completion (i.e. +1 if at least 2 end condition cards are in play).
-Or maybe you just have different end conditions (drinks, utensils, end condition cards) and all give you bonus?
+    - Discount: Allows a player to attract a customer from its queue without serving.